anywheredoor/phonocardiogram-lvef-deeplearning/README.md

 - Input size per backbone: 224x224 for MobileNet and EfficientNet-B0, 256x256 for SwinV2-Tiny/Small, and 384x384 for EfficientNetV2-S (matches pretrained configs for more stable transfer).
 - Save predictions only for final selected models to keep output size manageable.
 - `--mil` switches to patient-level bags (one prediction per patient).
 Per-device eval is disabled for MIL.
+- Splits: final train/val/test is 65/15/20 (patient-level).
+CV folds are 72/8/20 per fold (val is 10% of the remaining 80%), using a larger test set for a stable estimate.

 ## Default Hyperparameters
 Defaults from `src/training/train.py` (unless overridden in the notebook or CLI):